First Nations and Inuit Youth Employment Strategy

-Aboriginal Affairs and Northern Development Canada's (AANDC's) First Nations and Inuit Youth Employment Strategy (FNIYES) supports initiatives to provide First Nations and Inuit youth with work experience, information about career options, and opportunities to develop skills to help them gain employment and develop careers.
+Indigenous Services Canada (ISC)'s First Nations and Inuit Youth Employment Strategy (FNIYES) supports initiatives to provide First Nations and Inuit youth with work experience, information about career options and opportunities to develop skills to help gain employment and develop careers.

-The FNIYES is tied to the Government of Canada's goal of enhancing Aboriginal Canadians' education, participation in the labour market and economic success.
+The FNIYES is part of the Government of Canada's effort to enhance Indigenous Canadians' education, participation in the labour market and economic success.
 It is a component of the Government of Canada's Youth Employment Strategy led by Employment and Social Development Canada.

 The FNIYES has an annual budget of $24 million.
-Since the launch of this strategy, close to 150,000 opportunities have been provided to First Nations and Inuit youth.
+Since its launch in 1997, it has provided close to 150,000 opportunities to First Nations and Inuit youth.
 More than 600 First Nations and Inuit communities design and implement projects each year.

-AANDC delivers two programs under the First Nations and Inuit Youth Employment Strategy.
+ISC delivers two programs under the First Nations and Inuit Youth Employment Strategy:

-The First Nations and Inuit Skills Link Program supports initiatives that help First Nations and Inuit youth acquire essential employability and job-related skills, and to learn about job and career options, to prepare them for employment and career development.
+- the First Nations and Inuit Skills Link Program supports initiatives that help First Nations and Inuit youth acquire essential employability and job-related skills, and to learn about job and career options, to prepare for employment and career development